 We sent two truckloads yesterday, and we’re sending another truckload today.
 It’s a delicate balance getting exactly 26 pallets – you can’t fit any more on a truck.
 And after 13 pallets they make you pay for the whole container anyway.
 So you might as well fill it up.

-Why do you favour FBA so much?
+Why do you favor FBA so much?

 I think the main reason I use the FBA exclusively is because it allows me to create a much bigger business than I could on my own.
 If I shipped out every item myself, if I marketed everything myself and I sourced everything myself, I would be busy all day trying to send out individual packages and tracking people down.
 But instead using FBA, we were able to run a seven million dollar company with just two people.
 FBA took care of all of the busy work and we got to spend our time making sure the business grew.

 None of the other fulfillment services make me Prime on the world’s largest ecommerce site.
-Amazon has the most eyeballs looking at it and they make it the easiest for me to fulfil my items.
+Amazon has the most eyeballs looking at it and they make it the easiest for me to fulfill my items.
 Even though they might charge a slightly higher fee, it’s worth it in the end.

 It’s amazing how much you’ve done with just two people.
 Is the team going to get any bigger?